nidhaloff/igel/docs/README.rst

 Serve the model
 #################

-The next step is to use your model in production. *Igel* helps you with this task too by providing the ``serve`` command.
+The next step is to use your model in production. *Igel* helps you with this task by providing the ``serve`` command.
 Running the ``serve`` command will tell *igel* to serve your model.
 Precisely, *igel* will automatically build a ``REST`` server and serve your model on a specific host and port, which you can configure by passing these as command line arguments.